 The group performs original music along with traditional folk and bluegrass in a throwback western style reinvisioned through the lens of somber indie rock with syrupy reverb and delay.

-Amanda is a Grammy-nominated songwriter, producer, director, playwright, actor and musician with a naturally large set of eyelashes.
+Amanda is an award-winning songwriter, producer, director, playwright, actor and musician with a naturally large set of eyelashes.
 She has worked in the music industry for 20 years as an independent artist with 8 full length, self-released albums under her belt and a feature length film poised to release this year.

 Stephen Freeman Moore is a musician (banjo, guitar, lap steel guitar and vocals), producer, composer, actor, music director and music instructor from San Diego, CA and we suspect he is secretly running a shelter for wayward banjos.

 Richards and Moore met on a tequila fueled bender on Alberta Street in 2007, bonding over a raucous sing-along at an open mic.
 The two have been performing together and collaborating since 2014.